Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 #### 3. Choose a template for your resume

+Style can be the difference between someone reading your work and skimming over it.
+As *Modern Techincal Writing* suggests, style your resume appropriately, but do not obsess.

 Remember the static websites that are so handy?
 You are going to go ahead and use it now.
 Though there are many to choose from, the one you are going to use today is Jekyll.
 Don't worry: you do not have to know what Jekyll is or how to use it, but just know that you will use it as your static site generator.

 ![Themes](https://user-images.githubusercontent.com/73805987/97833904-1ce24980-1c9c-11eb-8d5b-e465e3030b74.png)